eslint/eslint/docs/user-guide/configuring/ignoring-code.md

 * Allowlist and denylist rules specified via `--ignore-pattern` or `.eslintignore` are prioritized above implicit ignore rules.

   For example, in this scenario, `.build/test.js` is the desired file to allowlist.
-Because all Dot-folders and their children are ignored by default, `.build` must first be allowlisted so that eslint becomes aware of its children.
+Because all dot-folders and their children are ignored by default, `.build` must first be allowlisted so that eslint becomes aware of its children.
 Then, `.build/test.js` must be explicitly allowlisted, while the rest of the content is denylisted.
 This is done with the following `.eslintignore` file:

   ```text
   # Allowlist 'test.js' in the '.build' folder